Mobility

 Improvements in technology over the past several decades, such as LIDAR, GPS, and the internet seem to be converging that way, while also increasing the number of distractions for a driver — podcasts, audiobooks, movies and phone calls have joined radios to compete for a driver’s attention.

-In the 90s, the United States Congress even directed the Department of Transportation to come up with an autonomous vehicle system, but it was canceled.
+In the 90s, the United States Congress even directed the Department of Transportation to come up with an autonomous vehicle system.
+However, this moment in autonomous vehicles history was short-lived, as it was canceled.

 Then in the 2000s, DARPA funded more projects.
 Larger companies, like Google, got involved when they announced their "autonomobile" concept, based on studies demonstrating that driver error was a leading cause of crashes.